Skip to main content

 You have now defined the as-a-Service API.

-Create your Promise instance base manifest
+Create your base manifest

 CLICK HERE to expand the contents of the jenkins-instance.yaml file.